Glycol dehydration modelling and optimization: TEG models and the impact of stripping gas

 The upstream oil and gas industry uses glycol dehydrators to remove water from natural gas.
 The dehydration process also helps to prevent corrosion and hydrate formation in pipelines.
 A 2004 industry survey identified about 3,900 glycol dehydrators in service in Canada.
-The majority of the units are installed in rural environments, and typically unmanned/unattended.
+The majority of the units are installed in rural environments, and are typically unmanned/unattended.
 A study by the Natural Gas Star Program (EPA) reports approximately 36,000 glycol dehydration systems in the US natural gas production sector.

 In the past years, glycol dehydration plants have been successfully designed using “off-the-shelf” process simulators such as Aspen HYSYS, ProMax and other similar tools.
 While still sufficient for many applications, today improved models are often required to predict the fate of trace elements.
 In many cases the plant feed will contain small quantities of aromatic hydrocarbons that are quite soluble in the TEG.
 The aromatics are primarily comprised of benzene, toluene, ethylbenzene, and xylenes (BTEX).
 These aromatics are carried to the flash tank where a small fraction is released along with other volatile organic compounds (VOC’s).
 The remaining VOC’s and aromatics travel to the regenerator where the application of heat will remove virtually all volatile gases.
 Since the regenerator is usually vented to the atmosphere, there may be serious environmental impacts, even in small plants, where the total benzene emissions can easily exceed 1-5 tonnes/year.
 Government regulators worldwide have been issuing ever more stringent regulations on the emissions of these toxic compounds to air.